P1 Competitive economy

 http://www.campusgotland.uu.se/

-A student company is defined as a group of pupils from at least 2 project countries who go through a product/service development and business simulation process during 2–3 half-years (60–90 hours) using start-up methods.
+The project defined the student company as “a group of pupils from at least 2 project countries who go through a product/service development and business simulation process during 2–3 half-years (60–90 hours) using start-up methods”.

-Digital products are defined as anything with digital component, i.e. learning and gaming solutions; 3D, visual programming; robotics; low+high tech art and craft; mobile apps; hardware programming and IoT; communication solutions/platforms; digitally supported services
+The thematic area where student companies were created was determined as “digital products”, i.e., learning and gaming solutions; 3D, visual programming; robotics; low- and high-tech art and craft; mobile apps; hardware programming and IoT; communication solutions/platforms; digitally supported services

-• 45 teachers and mentors from 4 countries will be trained to mentor the cross-border student companies
+In addition to participating pupils, more than 40 teachers and mentors from 4 countries were trained to mentor the cross-border student companies.